Container orchestration is fast evolving and Kubernetes and Docker Swarm are the two major players in this field. Read more.

 - Kubernetes is backed by the Cloud Native Computing Foundation (CNCF).

-- Kubernetes is an open source and modular tool that works with any OS.
+- The open source and modular nature of Kubernetes enable it to work with any OS.

-- When doing it yourself, Kubernetes installation can be quite complex with steep learning curve.
+- Kubernetes installation can be quite complex with steep learning curve, especially if you are going about it alone.
 An option to solve this issue is to opt for a managed Kubernetes-as-a-service such as ours.

 - In Kubernetes, it is required to have a separate set of tools for management, including kubectl CLI.